vincycode7/vice_data_proccessor/Readme.md

   --dp DP     Path to data
   --on ON     Name to save processed data as

+** 2 (This would process the data, show visualization and insights ) Open the notebook.ipynb and run all cells to process data, see visualization and key insights.

 ** Note: ** Dataset is expected to contain at least the following important columns ['Post Created', 'Video Share Status', 'Total Views', 'Total Views For All Crossposts', 'Video Length', 'Message', 'Link Text', 'Likes at Posting','Likes','Comments','Shares','Love','Wow','Haha','Sad', 'Angry', 'Care']

-Result of analysis can be found in: https://datastudio.google.com/reporting/5f526187-6b3c-404c-87bc-97be2b3c7827 Writeup from analysis can be found in: https://docs.google.com/document/d/1LxjQnJccyx_ZPSBNJ7nX9VTJKjG_QxYi/edit?usp=sharing&ouid=116983985507069912443&rtpof=true&sd=true
+Result of analysis can be found in: https://datastudio.google.com/reporting/5f526187-6b3c-404c-87bc-97be2b3c7827

+Writeup from analysis can be found in: https://docs.google.com/document/d/1LxjQnJccyx_ZPSBNJ7nX9VTJKjG_QxYi/edit?usp=sharing&ouid=116983985507069912443&rtpof=true&sd=true